Planned Giving: Create a Legacy of Liberty for Future Generations

 Right now there is a special reason to consider making a planned gift:

 If you name the ACLU of Wisconsin to receive a future gift through your estate, the LuEsther T. Mertz Charitable Trust will make a matching contribution – up to $10,000 – to the ACLU today.
 By taking part in this Legacy Challenge, you can play a powerful role in responding to the serious civil liberties challenges we are facing right now, while also protecting freedom into the future.
+The IRA Charitable Rollover was extended through December 31, 2014 in a provision of the Tax Increase Prevention Act of 2014.

 For tax purposes, you should be aware that the ACLU of Wisconsin and the ACLU of Wisconsin Foundation are two separate but related legal entities, each with a different tax status.
 The ACLU of Wisconsin engages in unlimited lobbying activities, making it a 501(c)(4) organization.
 This means that contributions and bequests to it are not tax-deductible.
 The ACLU of Wisconsin Foundation, a 501(c)(3) organization, is primarily involved in civil liberties litigation and public education.
 All contributions and bequests made to the ACLU of Wisconsin Foundation are tax-deductible.